sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Language/String.md

 `Select-String` is a builtin cmdlet that does the similar thing like `grep` in gnu coreutils.
 It can select one or more lines that matches the specified regex.

+`Select-String` returns one or more `Microsoft.PowerShell.Commands.MatchInfo` that majorly includes:
+- Matches as `System.Text.RegularExpressions.Match[]`
+- Line: content of the matched line
+- LineNumber: line number of the matched line

+- `-SimpleMatch`: prevent interpretation of `-Pattern` to a regex.
+- `-NotMatch`: returns lines that doesn't match the `-Pattern`.
+- `-Path`: try match the name of a dir or content of a file
+- `-Raw`: return matched string instead of `MatchInfo`
+- `-Quiet`: return flag that indicates whether the match succeeded(`$true`) or not(`$null`)
+- `-AllMatches`: match all occurrences for each line.
+- `-List`: match first occurrence in file.
+- `-NoEmphasis`: cancel highlighting for matches

 - Grep single line from pipeline

 ```ps1